aredn/documentation/arednNetworkDesign/network_topology.rst

 Endpoint Links
   Endpoint links are used to connect destination nodes to the mesh network.
 Sometimes these links are called "last mile", "tactical", or "terminal" nodes.
 Usually these nodes serve either as the originator or the final destination for network traffic.
 Depending on local conditions, endpoint links typically operate over distances of 3 miles or less.

-Different types of radio links may be needed to connect all of the mesh nodes that are required in order to fulfill the purposes for your network.
+Different types of radio links may be needed to connect all of the nodes that are required in order to fulfill the purposes for your network.
 The ultimate goal of your network topology is to have a reliable data network that accomplishes its purpose for providing services to the intended destinations and users.